martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 The Device page offers a flat, searchable list of both BYOD and Bookable desk peripherals.

 The peripherals are grouped by plug-in, which means if they are plugged in together, they are displayed as a group with the first device name as the primary device shown in the main table.
-When a peripheral is manually associated with a room, all of the other peripherals in it's group also associate to that room.<br>
+When a peripheral is manually associated with a room, all of the other peripherals in its group also associate to that room.<br>
 The **Number of devices** column shows the number of peripherals in the group.

 Select the device to either view more details about peripherals in that group, or manually associate that group to a BYOD room or bookable desk.